About the Department of Forensic and Neurodevelopmental Sciences

 The Department of Forensic and Neurodevelopmental Sciences offers prospective students supervision from internationally recognised academics with expertise in many areas of forensic and neurodevelopmental research.

 - Neurodevelopment and Psychosis in the 22q11.2 Deletion Syndrome

 - Research in the Forensic Environment

 We welcome applications from prospective students.
 Find out more about the application process or visit Postgraduate Research Programmes for information about the PhD opportunities available within the Division of Academic Psychiatry.
-For general guidance on potential supervisors, contact the Post Graduate Admissions Tutor Dr Eileen Daly, including your CV and a brief research proposal.
+For general guidance on potential supervisors, contact the Post Graduate Admissions Tutor Dr Vaheshta Sethna, including your CV and a brief research proposal.

 Duration One year FT, two years PT, September to September.